Important COVID-19 travel guidance

 This advice is being kept under constant review.
 Travel disruption is still possible and national control measures may be brought in with little notice, so check our travel guidance.

 The following advice within Togo remains in place:

-The FCO advise against all travel to within 5km of the border with Burkina Faso.
+The Foreign, Commonwealth & Development Office (FCDO) advise against all travel to within 5km of the border with Burkina Faso.

 There have been sporadic marches and protests in Lomé and around the country since August 2017, over demands to restore the 1992 constitution.
-Tensions remain heightened and further marches and protests, by supporters of the government and opposition are possible, particularly ahead of presidential elections in February 2020.
 You should remain vigilant, avoid crowds and demonstrations, monitor local media and follow advice of local authorities.
 See Political situation

 Terrorist attacks in Togo can’t be ruled out.
 Attacks could be indiscriminate.
 You should be vigilant, especially in places visited by foreigners.
 See Terrorism.